EvanoriMemoria/aberrant_winds/src/pages/servers/003-edge-of-infinity.md

  - Server
 ---

-This is the offical Edge of Infinity modded minecraft server!
+This is the official Edge of Infinity modded minecraft server!
 This world is very rarely reset making for a good long-term gameplay server.
 This modpack is based around magic and adventuring featuring mods like Bewitchment, DivineRPG, Ice and Fire, MKUltra, Weather2, Botania, Thaumcraft, and many more.